-A party liable for duty can appeal a ruling by the director of customs on reassessment according to Articles 111-113, cf. Article 114, rulings by the director of customs on amendments according to Article 116, rulings on complaints according to Article 117 and decisions by the Director of Customs in Reykjavík according to Article 21 and Article 145, paragraph 2, to the State Customs Board within 60 days from the date when a ruling or decision was mailed.
+A party liable for duty can appeal a ruling by the Director of Customs on reassessment according to Articles 111-113, cf. Article 114, rulings by the Director of Customs on amendments according to Article 116, rulings on complaints according to Article 117 and decisions by [the Director of Customs] according to Article 21, [Article 145, paragraph 2 and Article 180 b] to the Internal Revenue Board.